 - Cultural differences, influencing behavior and crisis negotiation (2013-2014)

 - Human trafficking for sexual exploitation (2012)

-- Oostinga, M. S. D., Giebels, E., & Taylor, P. J. (submitted).
+- Oostinga, M. S. D., Giebels, E., & Taylor, P. J. (accepted).
 ‘An Error is Feedback’: The Experience of Communication Error Management in Crisis Negotiations.
+Police Practice and Research.

 - Giebels, E., Oostinga, M. S. D., Taylor, P. J., & Curtis, J. L. (2017).
 The cultural dimension of uncertainty avoidance impacts police-civilian interaction.
 Law and Human Behavior, 41(1), 93-102. doi: 10.1037/lhb0000227